-Ureteric stricture is a medical condition wherein the lumen of the ureter narrows down and obstructs the flow of the urine.
-Lumen is the ducts that are responsible to carry urine from the kidneys to the bladder.
-There are several reasons that can cause Ureteric strictures.
+Ureteric stricture is a medical condition where in the lumen of the ureter narrows down and obstructs the flow of the urine.
+Lumen is the duct that is responsible to carry urine from the kidneys to the bladder.
+There are several reasons that can cause ureteric strictures.
 The causes are commonly categorized as either anastomotic or non-anastomotic the categorization depends on the development of the obstruction.
-In certain cases, the stricture might be malign while in others it is considered as benign.
+In certain cases, the stricture might be malign while in others it is considered benign.

-Ureteropelvic junction (UPJ) obstruction is the most common form of Ureteric Stricture which is caused when narrowing occurs at the level of the UPJ.
-Usually, Ureteric Stricture is can be an outcome of kidney infections, kidney stones or kidney damage to the function of the kidney.
+Ureteropelvic junction (UPJ) obstruction is the most common form of ureteric stricture which is caused when narrowing occurs at the level of the UPJ.
+Usually, the ureteric stricture is an outcome of kidney infections, kidney stones, or damage to the functions of the kidney.

 - Congenital Obstruction

 - Retroperitoneal Fibrosis

 Gonorrhea, tuberculous urethritis, or schistosomiasis can make the ureteric stricture inflammatory.
 Also, as a complication occurred out of cancer, the condition might become inflamed.

 Ureteric stricture also differs depending upon their site of origin.
 The most common sites of ureteric strictures are: